-Prerequisite: COMPASS reading score of 70, or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55 or 75.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55.
 One-third of the course is devoted to fitness and wellness concepts to promote healthy lifestyles.
 An individual exercise program will be developed with and for each student for purposes of weight loss or gain, body building, general wellness, or for participation in athletics or recreational sports.
-[10-22-32]
+[10-22-32] Lab Fee